usnistgov/NISTIR-8112/NISTIR_Metadata.md

 1. **Top Secret** - Attribute values, which if subject to unauthorized disclosure could be expected to cause exceptionally grave damage to national security.
 1. **Company Confidential** - Attribute values which, if released, may cause damage to the organization that produced, generated, or maintains the values and/or its employees.
 For example the professional title or specialization of a specific employee, if exposed, may inadvertently reveal information about a sensitive company project.

-As with all classified information, the determination of the classification level for any attribute must be made by the appropriate U.S. Federal Government authority and the integrity of this classification must be maintained as the attribute and its values are transmitted or stored in by IT systems.
+As with all classified information, the determination of the classification level for any attribute must be made by the appropriate authority and the integrity of this classification must be maintained as the attribute and its values are transmitted or stored in by IT systems.

 ##### Releasability